oracle/pgql-lang/spec/pgql-1.0-spec.md

 The following is the list of keywords in PGQL.

 ```
-PATH, SELECT, WHERE, AS, WITH, ORDER, GROUP, BY, ASC, DESC, LIMIT, OFFSET, AND, OR, true, false, null
+PATH, SELECT, WHERE, AS, WITH, ORDER, GROUP, BY, ASC, DESC, LIMIT, OFFSET, AND, OR, NOT, true, false, null
 ```

 There are certain restrictions when using keywords as variable or property name: